 How To Fix Diastasis Recti

-The preferred way to fix a diastasis recti is via a tummy tuck incision because it results in a hidden scar.
+The preferred way to fix a diastasis recti is via a tummy tuck incision because it results in a hidden scar, which can be performed in a standalone abdominoplasty procedure or as part of a mommy makeover.
 Certainly, the problem can be addressed with a midline incision running up and down the middle of the belly, but most of us would not want that.
 In an effort to be more “stealthy” an incision can instead be made across the lower tummy in the bikini line.
 The skin of the abdomen is then undermined to expose the separated muscles.
 Sutures are then placed running from one side across to the other like a shoe lace in order to create a sort of internal corset.
 By repositioning the muscles back in the middle of the tummy we effectively restore normal anatomy and eliminate the bulge that is so bothersome.

 What About Women With Laxity Of The Abdominal Wall, But NOT Diastasis Recti?